Pearl Street Arts Fest 2022

 How do I get a booth on the Mall?

 Booths must be selected through the check out process in Zapplication.
 Please refer to the instructions in your acceptance letter for details.
-If Mall booths are sold out in the ZAPP® Shop, you may email us to be added to the Mall Wait List.
+If Mall booths are sold out in the ZAPP® Shop, you may fill out this form to be added to the Mall Wait List.

 How do I request a specific booth?